This Valentine’s Day give your spouse the gift of committing to date each other. Come up with dates that work for you and your schedule.

 In our journey I learned, sometimes the hard way, that I needed to adjust my expectations to our reality.

 I used to think it was his responsiblity to plan our date nights.
 He is supposed to woo me.
 I was crushed when another week would roll in and once again no date night.
-I took it personal because if he loved me enough, he would remember, right.
+I took it personal because after all if he loved me enough, he would remember, right.
 That mindset had to change if I didn’t want to end up a bitter old wife.
 We decided to take turns planning our date night.
-One of us plans the night the other gets the sitter.
-So far that has worked the best for us.
+One of us plans the night the other gets the sitter and then we switch.
+Up to this day, this has worked the best for us.

 I expected weekly date nights but it wasn’t happening with all that we had going on.
 After three years of trying weekly date nights we realized we are not weekly date night people.
 So we decided that twice a month worked best for our schedule.